 I fell in love with these the moment I saw them.
 I’m not a very scary, jack-o-lantern decor type person, and orange pumpkins are a bit too bright for my tastes.
 White pumpkins are so much more subtle, and usually, you can find these wherever you buy your traditional pumpkins (the author of the post found hers at Whole Foods).

 Also, if you get to the part about needing a drill, don’t freak.
 Your standard pumpkin carving tools or even a pocketknife will do the trick.

 Okay, these probably take the most work of all the projects, so skip this one if you’re short on time or want something simpler.
-But they are just too amazing for me not to mention, especially because I am a huge Harry Potter fan and that’s what these remind me of.
+But they are just too fantastic for me not to mention, especially because I am a huge Harry Potter fan, and that’s what these remind me of.

 via Studio DIY